gkourie/Interactive-TicTacToe/README.md

 ## Features

 - **Flexible Board Sizes**: Choose from a variety of board sizes for a customized game experience.
-- **Multiple Input Methods**: Play the game your way with support for GUI, text, and even speech input.
+- **Multiple Input Methods**: Play the game your way with support for GUI, text, and even speech input ().

 ## Getting Started